Undue influence in English law: Actual undue influence

 Most of the early cases relating to the development of the doctrine of undue influence related to actual pressure which was brought to bear on the victim, but which fell short of the legal requirements for duress.
 Many of these cases would now be treated as duress.
 For example, in Williams v Bayley (1886) LR 1 HL 200, Bayley's son forged his father's signature on promissory notes and gave them to Williams.
 Williams threatened Bayley with criminal prosecution, so Bayley made an equitable mortgage to get back the notes.
 The court set aside the mortgage, and expressed itself as doing so for reasons of undue influence; today the case would almost certainly have been treated as duress.
 For undue influence the equitable concept of "pressure" is much wider than for duress.
 Actual undue influence does not require the making of any threat.

 In cases of actual undue influence, the party who claims relief must show that such influence existed and was exercised, and that as a result no independent judgment on the transaction could be formed.
 However, it is not necessary to show that the transaction was either manifestly disadvantageous, or that it called for explanation.

 Presumed undue influence

-Apart of cases of actual undue influence, equity may also give relief where a party is in relationship which gives rise to a presumption of undue influence.
+Apart from cases of actual undue influence, equity may also give relief where a party is in relationship which gives rise to a presumption of undue influence.
 The sub-division of presumed undue influence based upon a relationship into two further sub-categories as discussed above remains controversial, but most academics continue to use the categorisation for discussion purposes.